 205. METHODS OF SOCIOLOGICAL RESEARCH.
 Examination of methods employed in the investigation of sociological problems.
 Conceptualization, measurement approaches, design of surveys and experiments, data collection, procedures for analysis of data.
 Consideration of the research process as an integral whole.
-Prerequisite: Mathematics 150 or equivalent.
+Prerequisite: Sociology 120 or Mathematics 150.

 206. QUANTITATIVE ANALYSIS IN SOCIOLOGY.
 Consideration of the integral involvement of statistics in the research process.
 Study of techniques applicable to the analysis of sociological data and of the criteria involved in the choice of the most appropriate techniques for specific problems.
-Three hours of lecture and two hours of laboratory per week, Prerequisite: Mathematics 150.
+Three hours of lecture and two hours of laboratory per week.
+Prerequisite: Sociology 120 or Mathematics 150.